Community-reported

 Partial: available but with real limitations

-Gap: missing, unconfirmed, or not enough
+Gap: missing, unconfirmed, or a known barrier

 Categories: Mobility · ASL / Deaf · Sensory · Economic · Transit · Crowd density · All ages · Pacing